Harry S. Truman: Dropping atomic bombs on Japan

 Supporters of Truman's decision argue that, given the tenacious Japanese defense of the outlying islands, the bombings saved hundreds of thousands of lives of Allied prisoners, Japanese civilians, and combatants on both sides that would have been lost in an invasion of Japan.
-Critics have argued that the use of nuclear weapons was unnecessary, given that conventional attacks or a demonstrative bombing of an uninhabited area might have forced Japan's surrender and therefore assert that the attack constituted a crime of war.
+Some modern criticism has argued that the use of nuclear weapons was unnecessary, given that conventional attacks or a demonstrative bombing of an uninhabited area might have forced Japan's surrender, and therefore assert that the attack constituted a crime of war.
 In 1948 Truman defended his decision to use atomic bombs:

 Truman continued to strongly defend himself in his memoirs in 1955–1956, stating many lives could have been lost had the United States invaded mainland Japan without the atomic bombs.
 In 1963, he stood by his decision, telling a journalist "it was done to save 125,000 youngsters on the U.S. side and 125,000 on the Japanese side from getting killed and that is what it did.
 It probably also saved a half million youngsters on both sides from being maimed for life."

 Labor unions, strikes and economic issues

 The end of World War II was followed by an uneasy transition from war to a peacetime economy.
 The costs of the war effort had been enormous, and Truman was intent on diminishing military services as quickly as possible to curtail the government's military expenditures.
 The effect of demobilization on the economy was unknown, proposals were met with skepticism and resistance, and fears existed that the nation would slide back into depression.
 In Roosevelt's final years, Congress began to reassert legislative power and Truman faced a congressional body where Republicans and conservative southern Democrats formed a powerful "conservative coalition" voting bloc.
 The New Deal had greatly strengthened labor unions and they formed a major base of support for Truman's Democratic Party.
 The Republicans, working with big business, made it their highest priority to weaken those unions.
 The unions had been promoted by the government during the war and tried to make their gains permanent through large-scale strikes in major industries.
-Meanwhile, price controls were slowly ending and inflation was soaring.
+Meanwhile, price controls were slowly ending, and inflation was soaring.
 Truman's response to the widespread dissatisfaction was generally seen as ineffective.

 When a national rail strike threatened in May 1946, Truman seized the railroads in an attempt to contain the issue, but two key railway unions struck anyway.
 The entire national railroad system was shut down, immobilizing 24,000 freight trains and 175,000 passenger trains a day.
 For two days, public anger mounted.
 His staff prepared a speech that Truman read to Congress calling for a new law, whereby railroad strikers would be drafted into the army.
 As he concluded his address, he was handed a note that the strike had been settled on presidential terms; nevertheless, a few hours later, the House voted to draft the strikers.
 The bill died in the Senate.